 FNFA acts as a central borrowing agency for financing capital requirements and economic and social infrastructure development projects of member First Nations.
 In addition to providing long-term capital financing for member First Nations, FNFA includes the provision of interim financing and short-term investment opportunities for First Nations.
-FNFA is not an agent of the crown and its obligations are not guaranteed by the federal government, although the federal government continues to provide direct support to FNFA.

 FNFA is one of three First Nation-led national institutions legislated under the First Nations Fiscal Management Act by the Government of Canada.
-The First Nations Fiscal Management Act (FNFMA) came into force on 1 April 2006 and established three institutions (1)
+It is not an agent of the crown and its obligations are not guaranteed by the federal government, although the federal government continues to provide direct support to FNFA.
+The First Nations Fiscal Management Act (FNFMA) came into force on 1 April 2006 and established three institutions (1) First Nations Finance Authority (FNFA), (2) First Nations Tax Commission (FNTC) and (3) the First Nations Financial Management Board (FMB), which is responsible for financial management system certification for First Nations.